MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-language-generation.md

 - construct speak .vs. display adaptations
 - construct cards, suggested actions and attachments

 At the core of LG lies template expansion and entity substitution.
-You can provide one of variation for expansion as well as conditionally expand a template.
-The output from LG can be a simple text string, multi-line response, or a complex object payload that a layer above LG will use to construct an [activity][1].
+You can provide one-of variation for expansion as well as conditionally expand a template.
+The output from LG can be a simple text string, multi-\line response, or a complex object payload that a layer above LG will use to construct an [activity][1].

 The following is a simple greeting LG template.
-Notice that all of the greetings reference the user's name in memory with the variable `${user.name}`.
+Notice thaa all of the greetings reference the user's name in memory with the variable `${user.name}`.

 ```markdown
 # greetingTemplate